-- integrated knowledge of and engagement in composition and critical understanding and application of suitable, effective composition techniques relevant to the creation of works that can become part of the performance repertoire of South African music, - critical understanding of the complex nature of knowledge transfer from psychoacoustics or another chosen knowledge field to composition, - the ability to select, apply and critically judge the effectiveness of the implementation of a range of relevant aspects of Set Theory with a view to develop own composition technique,
+- integrated knowledge of and engagement in composition and critical understanding and application of suitable, effective composition techniques relevant to the creation of works that can become part of the performance repertoire of South African music. - critical understanding of the complex nature of knowledge transfer from Algorithmic Composition, and/or Music Technology and/or Electroacoustic and/or another chosen knowledge field to composition.

-- advanced ability to effectively implement appropriate composition techniques and to judge the measure of effectiveness of their implementation in a portfolio of compositions for various groups and contexts, - the ability to analyse and critically reflect on and effectively solve complex challenges related to the creation of the portfolio of compositions and apply and explain practice-driven solutions with theory-driven arguments, - ability to use appropriate communication technologies for the publication of own works, and of material on own works. - ability to position own knowledge and understanding within the context of broader societal trends and developments, for example when working with performers from different cultural backgrounds in the production and publication of own works, - capacity for self-reflection and self-discovery that supports continuing personal and professional development, based on a clear understanding of personal strengths and weaknesses as creative artist. - ability to interact and collaborate effectively with others, and to work as part of a team, in diverse social, cultural and linguistic contexts when discussing own compositions and preparing for performances and publication of own works and those of other composers.
+- the ability to select, apply and critically judge the effectiveness of the implementation of a range of relevant technical ideas discovered in literature with a view to develop own composition technique. - advanced ability to effectively implement appropriate composition techniques and to judge the measure of effectiveness of their implementation in a portfolio of compositions for various groups and contexts, - the ability to analyse and critically reflect on and effectively solve complex challenges related to the creation of the portfolio of compositions and apply and explain practice-driven solutions with theory-driven arguments, - ability to use appropriate communication technologies for the publication of own works, and of material on own works, - ability to position own knowledge and understanding within the context of broader societal trends and developments, for example when working with performers from different cultural backgrounds in the production and publication of own works, - capacity for self-reflection and self-discovery that supports continuing personal and professional development, based on a clear understanding of personal strengths and weaknesses as creative artist in individual work and team setups. - ability to interact and collaborate effectively with others, and to work as part of a team, in diverse social, cultural and linguistic contexts when discussing own compositions and preparing for performances and publication of own works and those of other composers.